docksal/docksal/docs/content/core/overview.md

 The console can be accessed from the host machine via `fin bash`.
 Individual tools/binaries can be executed via `fin exec`.

-## Customizing project configurations {#project-customization}
+## Customizing Project Configurations {#project-customization}

-If you are ready to customize Docksal service settings for your project, then check out [Customizing project configurations](/stack/config/) to learn about the `docksal.yml` structure and how to properly edit it.
+If you are ready to customize Docksal service settings for your project, then check out [Customizing project configurations](/stack/custom-configuration/) to learn about the `docksal.yml` structure and how to properly edit it.